cofl/star-sky/contents/character/races/sarkany/index.md

 It is Kovek crafts and academia that are the main draws to seek them out.
 Many an engineer, aspiring mage, or artificer has sought them out over the centuries, or today attends the grand university they established in their capital city, [Hévíz].

 **Ability Score Increase.**
 : Your Intelligence score increases by 2.
-Your Strength is increased by 1 instead of 2.

 ### Lohin
 Lohin Sarkany are by far the rarest of the four breeds.
 Their silvery-white scales blend in well with the ice and snow of the far reaches of the Sanghar Desert and the Käärmeissä Peninsula.
 They are a hardy people, and many have moved on to other worlds, leaving just a few behind on Ter.